Top page ( Quantum mechanics and Einstein relativity are wrong )

-Relativistic energy (= E = ℏω where ω is relativistic fictitious angular frequency, ℏ = h/2π where h is Planck constant ) and momentum (= p ) can be expresses as differential operators together with the exponential function of the relativistic wavefunctions ( this p.2 ), based on de Broglie wavelength theory.
+Relativistic energy (= E = ℏω where ω is relativistic fictitious angular frequency, ℏ = h/2π where h is Planck constant ) and momentum (= p ) can be expressed as differential operators together with the exponential function of the relativistic wavefunctions ( this p.2 ), based on de Broglie wavelength theory.

 Here we use "four-vector potential (= this vector potential is an invisible fictitious potential introduced only for nonphysical theoretical calculations )" like current density, as follows,

 In Fig.7, "A" is vector (magnetic) potential allegedly used for expressing the magnetic field B, and "φ" is scalar (electric) potential allegedly used for expressing the electric field E.